Femme-js/Hoaxify/README.md

 I fit 7 models to the training set, with testing accuracy of the models being:

--Logistic Regression with TfidfVectorizer (91.72%) -Naive Bayes with TfidfVectorizer (82.32%)
+- Logistic Regression with TfidfVectorizer (91.72%)
+- Naive Bayes with TfidfVectorizer (82.32%)
--Decision Tree with TfidfVectorizer (80.42%) -PassiveAggressive Classifier with TfidfVectorizer (94.0%)
+- Decision Tree with TfidfVectorizer (80.42%)
+- PassiveAggressive Classifier with TfidfVectorizer (94.0%)